heztet/phoenixclub/README.md

 		- [ ] Pretty forms
 		- [ ] Table view of all events
 		- [ ] Table view of student leaderboard
+		- [ ] Fix footer not staying on the bottom
 	- [ ] [User Authentication](http://community-auth.com/)
 - [ ] Push to server!